 “It was great.”
 Leo grinned.
 “A continuation of the snowball fight we’d had in the yard earlier that day.”

 Shane nodded.
-“Mom was less than pleased.
+“Mom was not happy.
 But she laughed about it once we’d cleaned up the mess.”

 “Still, that was easier to clean up than the flour fight three years later.”
 Xavier handed a fresh box of pizza to Ryan and then turned to Ashley.
 “We were helping my dad cook Thanksgiving dinner.
 He went out to pick up something from one of the neighbors, I don’t remember what.
 And I don’t remember who tossed the first handful of flour either, but it got everywhere.
 I’m still surprised that he laughed when he saw us and the mess instead of getting angry.”

 Ryan dolled out slices of the veggie lovers special to Everson and then himself, then passed the box to Shane.
 “We have pictures somewhere.
 I’ll have to find them.
 We look like we were rolling around in it.
 I was too young to take part in the icing fight, but the flour fight was epic.”